guga2002/AGRB.Optio.API/README.md

 If you would like to contribute to the project, please:
 - **fork the repository**
 - **submit a pull request**
-  for major changes,please open an issue first to discuss what you would like to change.<br>
+ <br> for major changes,please open an issue first to discuss what you would like to change.<br>

 ## Relational models: <br>
 ![image](https://github.com/guga2002/AGRB.Optio.API/assets/74540934/f3a2aacf-49ce-4567-acbd-ae820ffef948)